Genuine Image Guarantee – No Photoshop or Animal Models

 Adjust – Only to Correct Camera Errors

 Every camera system makes errors in capturing a vision.
-Some of those include rectilinear distortion (barrel and pincushion), noise, and color skew.
+Some of those include color skew, barrel and pincushion (rectilinear distortion), and noise.

-While I do not use color filters (like a red filter to dramatically darken a sky), the one filter I do occasionally use that does change what your bare eyes see is a polarizing filter.
+While I do not use color filters (like the red filter Ansel Adams used to dramatically darken the sky for Moon and Half Dome), the one filter I do occasionally use that does change what your bare eyes see is a polarizing filter to help capture what you could see when polarizing sunglasses remove some glare.

 I’ve seen plenty of high dynamic range (HDR) photography, but just don’t like the results.
-However, I predict by 2012, camera technology will for the first time be able to capture dynamic range that exceeds what we can see with our eyes.
+The worst look plastic, the best just don’t look real.
+However, let me predict that by 2017, camera technology will for the first time be able to capture dynamic range that exceeds what we can see with our eyes.

-In any case, none of my images are modified in any way with Photoshop — None are dodged or burned or contain parts of any other image or have anything except dust spots removed; few are even cropped.
+In any case, none of my images are modified in any way with Photoshop.
+(I don’t even have it on any computer) None are dodged or burned or contain parts of any other image or have anything except dust spots removed.

 Genuinely Wild Animals Only: